kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

           createNamespace: true
       parameters:
         # ingressClassName: # To be set if != nginx
-        url: podinfo1.ingress.kadtest1.k8s.local # To adjust to your local context
+        fqdn: podinfo1.ingress.kadtestX.k8s.local # To adjust to your local context
     namespace: podinfo1
 ```